Skip to Main Content

 Colleges want to review your academic performance, so they request an official transcript from your high school.
 Your transcript lists the classes you took and the grades you earned.

 In most cases, you won't send your transcript directly to colleges.
-Instead, you'll request that your school counselor sends your official transcript on your behalf.
-School counselors are familiar with this process, so speak with yours about any specific steps you must take to make your request.
+Instead, you'll request the school counselor to send your official transcript on your behalf.
+School counselors are familiar with this process, so speak with yours about any specific steps you need to take to submit your request.

-It can also be helpful to provide your recommender with a copy of your resume and a "brag sheet" that highlights your interests, achievements and skills.
+It can also be helpful to provide your recommender with a copy of your resume and a “brag sheet” highlighting your interests, achievements, and skills.
 This information can help your recommender write a glowing, personalized letter that will impress an admissions committee and boost your chances of getting into college.

 tip Icon